 A while back I wrote a blogpost about an app to beat microplastics.
 Microplastics are in cosmetics, but also in clothes.
 When you choose clothing that is made out of plastic, these microplastics are released when you wash the clothes.
 So, it’s best to buy clothes from natural materials that aren’t plastic.
 You need to look out for the following things on labels: (recycled) polyester, PET, nylon, PVC, acrylic and viscose.
 Alternatives are cotton, lyocell (bamboo), linen and hemp (and there must be more!).
 To be honest I have a hard time with this sometimes too.
 A while ago I described my struggle to find sexy underwear without recycled polyester, it’s impossible.
 But I hope I will find an alternative one day.
 But it’s okay.
 I do my very best.

-That’s also what I want to close with, it does not have to be perfect.
+That’s how you buy sustainable clothing.
+But here’s what I want to close with, it does not have to be perfect.
 These steps are my go-to and I enjoy them very much.
 Thrift shopping is a party to me!
 But, I get that it can be difficult in the beginning and you need to get a hang on it.
 I used to be addicted to fast fashion and so I know the struggle.
 It took me time too.
 The point is that we try to do better, we have the privilege to change this situation!

-What’s your plan when you buy sustainable clothing?
+Do you know how to buy sustainable clothing?